acrolinx/acrolinx-coding-guidance/topics/poc-template.md

 * Screenshot of the PoC in action
 * A short screen cast showing the main functionality, issues, and limitations

-*The demo can still look a bit broken.
-It should be in a format that you can share with others to enable demonstration and further discussion.*
+*The demo can still be a bit broken.
+It should be in a format that you can share with others to demonstrate and further discussion.*
 *It must [not show sensitive information](security-safety.md).*

 ## Installation